 The bill banning texting is highly disconcerting in conjunction with Senate Bill 4, which outlaws sanctuary cities and puts any illegal immigrant at risk of being lawfully asked for their papers.
 Is it a false assumption to see a routine stop start with texting and end with deportation?

-Read the entire column “3 biggest problems with the new ban on texting in Texas” online at CultureMap where Rani Cher Monson is a columnist.
+Read the entire article “3 biggest problems with the new ban on texting in Texas” online at CultureMap.